sokolj1/minimal-mistakes/_posts/2018-03-16-K-Means-Clustering-Implementation.md

 <img src="../assets/2018-03-16-K-Means-Clustering/pokemon_init_ggplot.jpeg" align="center" >

 How would the K-means Clustering algorithm be applicable to this relationship of two pokemon features?
-If we are doing an analysis of pokemon to classify, or group, the pokemon that have optimal speed _and_ defense, K-means Clustering can be utilized to determine the grouping of these pokemon.
-Once the K-means Clustering algorithm is rendered to this plot, we obtain the following result:
+If we are doing an analysis of pokemon to classify, or group, the pokemon that have optimal speed _and_ defense, K-means Clustering can determine the grouping of these pokemon.
+Once the K-means Clustering algorithm is rendered to the plot, we obtain the following result:

 {% highlight r %}